sgdantas/ks_blog_post/README.md

 ## File Description
 All the code can be found at the jupyter notebook `notebook.ipynb`.
-In order to run the code, just install the libraries below
+In order to run the code, just install the libraries below.
+The figure in this repo is the same figure that is presented in the blog post.
+It can be generated using the notebook.

 ## Libraries Used
 - pandas